-A government-funded personal training course is a PT course that is supported by funding from the government for those who are looking to become a personal trainer.
+A government-funded personal training course is a free PT course that is supported by funding from the government for those who are looking to become personal trainers for free.
 Government funding can work in different ways, it involves the government funding some of the course cost or in some cases the whole cost.

 We have put together some key points regarding the different funding options available to provide you with a better understanding of what will work best for you.

-A non-funded personal training course means that you are responsible for funding the full cost of your course without the support or assistance for the funding from the government.
+A non-funded personal training course means that you are responsible for funding the full cost of your course, without support or assistance for the funding from the government.

 Once you have determined what it is you want from a personal training course, you can move on to discussing payment options with training providers to work out how you can fund your learning.
 Many non-funded personal training courses have in-house career advisors or customer support who can discuss payment options in greater detail to determine what is the best option for you.

 Payment options such as 0% finance or pay as you learn can be good options to look for when researching training providers.
 This helps you avoid any surprise costs at a later date and also means you are paying as you go, just like a phone contract!

 An advanced learner loan is a form of government funding support that provides students with a flexible way to pay their personal training course fees.
 This works similarly to studying for a university degree, whereby the government loan the initial money and this is then paid back once you finish your course and earn over £25,000 a year.
 This form of government funding for personal training courses is popular due to it being one of the easier application processes.